Fred Shuttlesworth: Family

+Later Life, death and legacy

 Prompted by the removal of a non-cancerous brain tumor in August of the previous year, he gave his final sermon in front of 300 people at the Greater New Light Baptist Church on March 19, 2006—the weekend of his 84th birthday.
 He and his second wife, Sephira, moved to downtown Birmingham where he was receiving medical treatment.

+Death

+On October 5, 2011, Shuttlesworth died at the age of 89 in Birmingham, Alabama.
+The Birmingham Civil Rights Institute announced that it intended to include Shuttlesworth's burial site on the Civil Rights History Trail.
+By order of Alabama governor Robert Bentley, flags on state government buildings were to be lowered to half-staff until Shuttlesworth's interment.
+He is buried in the Oak Hill Cemetery in Birmingham.

+Legacy

+In 1998, South Crescent Avenue in Cincinnati was renamed in his honor.
+On January 8, 2001, he was presented with the Presidential Citizens Medal by President Bill Clinton.

+In 2004, Shuttlesworth received the Award for Greatest Public Service Benefiting the Disadvantaged, an award is given out annually by Jefferson Awards.
 On July 16, 2008, the Birmingham, Alabama, Airport Authority approved changing the name of the Birmingham's airport in honor of Shuttlesworth.
 On October 27, 2008, the airport was officially changed to Birmingham–Shuttlesworth International Airport.

-On October 5, 2011, Shuttlesworth died at the age of 89 in his hometown of Birmingham, Alabama.
-The Birmingham Civil Rights Institute announced that it intends to include Shuttlesworth's burial site on the Civil Rights History Trail.
-By order of Alabama governor Robert Bentley, flags on state government buildings were to be lowered to half-staff until Shuttlesworth's interment.

-He is buried in the Oak Hill Cemetery in Birmingham.
+On May 24, 2024, a mural portraying his likeness was unveiled in the airport, painted by Rico Gatson.
+The dedication was attended by his wife and two daughters.